TipsGroup/Nutela/README.md

 That's it! :white_check_mark:

-From now on, the auto updater will ask your Hazel deployment for updates!
+From now on, the auto updater will ask your Nutela deployment for updates!

 ## Options